-- ► Check that the service and water pipes are connected correctly. - Check the gas type specified on the identification plate matches that of the gas supply. - ► Check that the appliance is filled with water and under pressure (1.5 bar) and that there are no leaks. - ► Check that the electrical connections of the appliance are correct: - Mains electrical supply 230V, 50Hz - Compliant earth connection - Correct polarities. - External equipment and controls are wired in correctly. - Check that the flue is correctly fitted, airtight, free from any obstruction and the connections are secure. - Check that the condensate pipe work is connected properly and that there are no leaks.
+- ► Check that the service and water pipes are connected correctly. - Check the gas type specified on the identification plate matches that of the gas supply and that the gas supply is properly purged. - Check that the appliance is filled with water and under pressure (1.5 bar) and that there are no leaks. - ► Check that the electrical connections of the appliance are correct: - Mains electrical supply 230V, 50Hz - Compliant earth connection - Correct polarities. - External equipment and controls are wired in correctly. - Check that the flue is correctly fitted, airtight, free from any obstruction and the connections are secure. - Check that the condensate pipe work is connected properly and that there are no leaks.